• Skip to main content

 What's the Best Variety of Apple to Use?

 Any apples that would be good for pie will also work well for this recipe.
 You want to use apples that are firm, will hold their shape, and won’t get mushy after baking.
 Apples such as Granny Smith, Gala, Ambrosia, Pink Lady, Braeburn, Honeycrisp, Mutsu, or Golden Delicious will all work well.
-This article has some good info on the best apples for baking.

 How Should Leftovers Be Stored?